bioinformatics-ptp/kvmBackup/README.md

 ```

 The first level (`cloud1` in the example) is the name of the host in which those
-configuration apply; it could be determined by typing `hostname -s`.
+configurations apply; it could be determined by typing `hostname -s`.
 Configurations
 defined under a different hostname will not by applied in such host.
 The second yaml
 level define a `domain` by specyfing all Guest domains we need to provide a backup,
 and a `backupdir` directory in which backup will be placed.
 In this directory will